 The RJC Cares Committee offers support to any member of our community.
 There may be a time when a member needs a friendly visitor (as we are allowed) or emotional support.
 If you, or someone you know, would welcome some help during a time of need, please call Marilyn Tublin or Arlene Bennof.
 If you would like to volunteer, they would love to hear from you.

-- Bikur Cholim needs funds to continue providing their services to the Jewish community.
-Leah Snyder, Services Coordinator, is the daughter-in-law of RJC members, Jerry and Rose Snyder.
+To inquire or to make a donation, contact Leah Snyder, Services Coordinator, and the daughter-in-law of RJC members, Jerry (z”l) and Rose (Ronni) Snyder.
 Leah can be reached at (202) 331- 4481 Monday – Wednesday from 9 – 5 or register at http://www.bikurcholimgw.org/services

-Being Prepared for the Journey’s End: New and Updated in 2022
+Being Prepared for the Journey’s End (2022 edition)

 While none of us like to think about death – for ourselves or a loved one – we all know it is inevitable.
 To assist you with the many considerations in planning a Jewish funeral, and with gathering important information you should have on hand for your family, the Riderwood Jewish Community has just completed a report specifically written for Jewish residents of Riderwood.
 You may obtain a copy of this 14-page paper from Reverend James Bell in the Pastoral Ministries Office.
 Or, you may choose to print it yourself by clicking here.